-(1) The Secretary of State must, within six months of the day on which this Act is passed, make changes by regulations made by statutory instrument to ensure that
+- (1) The Secretary of State must, within six months of the day on which this Act is passed, make changes by regulations made by statutory instrument to ensure that an agreement to which this section applies is void, or may not be entered into, insofar as it purports to preclude the worker from making a relevant disclosure. - (2) This section applies to any agreement between a worker and the worker's employer (whether a worker's contract or not), including - (a) any proceedings for breach of contract, - (b) a non-disclosure agreement, or - (c) a non-disparagement agreement. - (3) Regulations made under this section must- - (a) not prevent a worker from being granted confidentiality protections associated with a settlement agreement, but only if those protections are made at the worker's request and not the employer's; - (b) replicate the protections offered to workers by section 1 of the Higher Education (Freedom of Speech) Act 2023, with respect to non-disclosure agreements and harassment, but must apply those protections to all workers; - (c) ensure a worker can access independent legal advice, including on alternative forms of confidentiality agreements; - (d) ensure any confidentiality agreement can only be of a limited duration; - (e) require any agreement to be in plain English; - (f) not permit a confidentiality agreement to be made in a situation that would - (i) give rise to any risk of harassment to a third party in the future, or - (ii) pose any danger to public interest. - (4) For the purposes of this section - "harassment" means any act of harassment as defined by section 26 of the Equality Act 2010; - "relevant disclosure" means any disclosure of information which, in the reasonable belief of the worker making the disclosure, shows that harassment has been committed, is being committed or is likely to be committed, by a fellow worker or a client of the employer.

-- (2) This section applies to any agreement between a worker and the worker's employer (whether a worker's contract or not), including - (a) any proceedings for breach of contract; - (b) a non-disclosure agreement; or - (c) a non-disparagement agreement. - (3) Regulations made under this section must- - (a) not prevent a worker from being granted confidentiality protections associated with a settlement agreement, but only if those protections are made at the worker's request and not the employer's; - (b) replicate the protections offered to workers by section 1 of the Higher Education (Freedom of Speech) Act 2023, with respect to non-disclosure agreements and harassment, but must apply those protections to all workers; - (c) ensure a worker can access independent legal advice, including on alternative forms of confidentiality agreements; - (d) ensure any confidentiality agreement can only be of a limited duration; - (e) require any agreement to be in plain English; - (f) not permit a confidentiality agreement to be made in a situation that would - - (i) give rise to any risk of harassment to a third party in the future, or - (ii) pose any danger to public interest. - (4) For the purposes of this section - "harassment" means any act of harassment as defined by section 26 of the Equality Act 2010; - "relevant disclosure" means any disclosure of information which, in the reasonable belief of the worker making the disclosure, shows that harassment has been committed, is being committed or is likely to be committed, by a fellow worker or a client of the employer. - (5) A statutory instrument containing regulations under this section may not be made unless a draft of the instrument has been laid before and approved by a resolution of each House of Parliament."
+(5) A statutory instrument containing regulations under this section may not be made unless a draft of the instrument has been laid before and approved by a resolution of each House of Parliament."